CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 9. Always treat "y" as a consonant.

 10. Delete unnecessary vowels; however, not all vowels need to be eliminated to have a valid _Abbreviation_.
-Keep those that are necessary to make the _ bbreviation_ understandable.
+Keep those that are necessary to make the _abbreviation_ understandable.

 11. Generally, delete one consonant of a double consonant.
 Exceptions MAY be made for clarity.